isomerpages/pa-eastcoast/_kcc/Kampong Chai Chee.md

 to green living.
 We take pride in nurturing a warm and inclusive atmosphere that embodies the spirit of a close-knit village.</p>
 <p>At the heart of Kampong Chai Chee lies a caring and vibrant community
-spirit, where residents prioritize each other's well-being and foster strong bonds through a supportive environment.
+spirit, where residents prioritise each other's well-being and foster strong bonds through a supportive environment.
 Neighbours in Kampong Chai Chee look out for one another.
 The neighborhood also pulsates with vibrancy, exemplified by the lively National Day Carnival and Kampong Chai Chee Sports